 A CRP test is exactly the opposite.
-CRP is a proven indicator of long-term health that your doctor will not give you on a pill to fix.
+CRP is a proven indicator of long-term health that your doctor will not give you a pill to fix.
 Certain medications have been shown to lower CRP levels in some people, but since CRP is the first step in a healthy process, lowering it with medications has unsurprisingly never been shown to improve any health outcomes.
 For this reason, medication is not prescribed to lower CRP, but you can reduce it with changes in your diet and lifestyle, and doing so will have an unquestionably positive outcome for your health.
 CRP is one of the first steps of the immune process.
 If your CRP is lowered, that proves there is less damage happening.
 There are no other steps in between to confound the connection there.

 In 2002, The New England Journal of Medicine published a study that really drives home the point that you should be working to improve your CRP level, not your cholesterol level.
 The study followed almost 28,000 healthy women for 8 years, assessing both their LDL cholesterol levels and their CRP levels.
 They found that cardiovascular risk was significantly greater for people with low LDL cholesterol and high CRP levels than in those with low CRP and high LDL cholesterol.
 Now you know why this was the obvious outcome.
 CRP indicates that damage is being done.
 LDL cholesterol indicates that damage is being healed.
 Lower cholesterol only, and you will be left with damage that isn’t being healed.
-Lower CRP, and you will also lower the need for any cholesterol.
+Lower CRP, and you will also lower the need for any LDL cholesterol.

 Lifestyle changes can improve your overall wellness and lower your CRP naturally.
 A good way to start is by eating things that digest more easily in your body.
 Cook all of your vegetables.
 Limit your sugar intake as much as possible.
 Replace processed oils (those made from seeds, legumes, or grains) with natural oils (from fruits, like coconut, olive, and avocado).
 Eat more natural fats.
 These small changes will start to remove some of the ongoing causes of the damage that increases both CRP and cholesterol levels in our blood.

 CRP is usually part of the routine blood panel at every health checkup.
 Most doctors just don’t point out the results to you, because they don’t have anything to give you to fix it.
-Now you know that it’s the measure that matters the most to your long-term health, so go ahead and ask them to show you your CRP results every time!
+Now that you know it’s the measure that matters the most to your long-term health, go ahead and ask them to show you your CRP results every time!
 You can take control of this measure, and by extension, your cholesterol levels, your heart health, and every other future chronic health concern.
 If your CRP levels are falling, your health is improving.
 All of it.
 It really is that simple.